-- 1) Command: la or Layers panel: - 2) Layer Properties Manager window:
+- 1) Command: Ia or Layers panel:

+- 2) Layer Properties Manager window:

+- a) Click on the New Layer icon

-- b) Name your layer Hidden. - c) Click on the square colored box under the heading Color that is associated with the Hidden layer.
+- b) Name your layer Hidden.

+- c) Click on the square colored box under the heading Color that is associated with the Hidden layer.
 A Select Color window will appear.